Zaghadia: Education

 For students too young for high school, the public schools are divided into male and female schools.
 Zaghadia has an all-female primary and middle school and an all-male primary and middle school.
 Two high schools serve the local population.
 The oldest high school is Diwan Dhanji Shah High School, which was founded in 1942 by Diwan of Rajpipla's King, a group of concerned citizens in response to the lack of public education in the remote region.
 The result of their efforts, at least in part, was that the strength of the education program in the 1950s and 1960s was noted throughout Gujarat.

 A private school, Manav School, also exists in Zaghadia.

 Tourism

 Places to visit include: Jain Daherasar, Kabirvad, Gayatri Mandir, Dholi Reservoir, and Hanuman Temple.
 Trips to banana farms and a ride in bullock cart in fields are popular experiences.

 Gumandev, an old temple of the Hindu god Hanuman, is a holy place for Hindus in Bharuch, 3 km from Zhagadia.
-Many people from different parts of the world visit this temple; it is considered a reflection of a person's faith that they visit.